wdsheng999/gre_preparation/math/exercises/hard.md

 D.The relationship cannot be determined from the information given.

 ans:B
-偶数 奇数都针对自然数
+偶数 奇数都针对自然数 直接做差可以 也可以利用s=1/2(r+t)

-43.N=824x,where×is a positive integer
+43. N=824^x,where×is a positive integer
 Quantity A:the number of possible values the units digit of N Quantity B:4
 A.Quantity A is greater.
 B.Quantity B is greater.
 C.The two quantities are equal.
-D.The relationship cannot be determined from the information given. ans:B 问的是number
+D.The relationship cannot be determined from the information given.

+ans:B 问的是number

-47.In a single line of people waiting to purchase tickets for a movie,there are currently 10 people behind Shandra.If 3 of the people who are currently in line ahead of Shandra purchase tickets and leave the line,and no one else leaves the line,there will be 8 people ahead of Shandra in line.
+47. In a single line of people waiting to purchase tickets for a movie,there are currently 10 people behind Shandra.If 3 of the people who are currently in line ahead of Shandra purchase tickets and leave the line,and no one else leaves the line,there will be 8 people ahead of Shandra in line.
 How many people are in the line currently?